-This section of the report shows the student's performance compared to school, district, and statewide performance in a variety of areas.
-Each of the three content areas assessed by NECAP is reported by subcategories.
-For reading, with the exception of Word ID/Vocabulary items, items are reported in two ways - Type of Text and Level of Comprehension.
+Each of the content areas assessed by NECAP is reported by subcategories.
+For reading, with the exception of Word ID/Vocabulary items, each item is reported in two ways - Type of Text and Level of Comprehension.
 The two types of text are Literary and Informational.
 The two levels of comprehension are Initial Understanding and Analysis and Interpretation.
-For mathematics Numbers and Operations, Geometry and Measurement, Functions and Algebra, and Data, Statistics, and Probability are the subcategories reported.
+For mathematics, Numbers and Operations, Geometry and Measurement, Functions and Algebra, and Data, Statistics, and Probability are the subcategories reported.
+For writing, there are three content area subcategories reported at grades 5 & 8 representing the type of items included on the test rather than a subcategory of a content area: Multiple Choice, Short Response, and Extended Response.
+Multiple Choice items are stand-alone items that assess structures of language and writing conventions.
+Please note that structures of language and writing conventions are also displayed in the student's writing on all items on the test not only on the Multiple Choice items.
+Because student scores on the grade 11 writing test are based on a single prompt, the only subcategory at grades 11 is the Extended Response item.

-Student performance in all content area subcategories is presented as a table including possible points, points earned by this student, average points earned for the school, district, and state, and the average points earned by students at the Proficient level on the total content area test.
+Student performance in all content area subcategories is presented as a table including possible points, points earned by this student, average points earned for the school, district, and state.
+The table also shows the performance in each subcategory of students who performed near the beginning of the Proficient achievement level on the overall test.
+The range of scores shown represents one standard error above and below the average points earned by those students.
+Students' performance in a category that falls within the range shown performed similarly to those students.

-Students in grade 11 were administered the NECAP Writing test, which was scored by two independent scorers.
-To give a more complete picture of this student's performance on the writing assessment, each scorer chose up to three comments from a predetermined list.
-The comments selected by the student's scorers appear in the table at the bottom left-hand corner for grade 11.
-Since the NECAP writing test at grade 11 does not contain multiple-choice or constructed-response items and the score is based only on an extended-response item, if a student earns the score of 0 on the item the reason is provided on the student report.
+Students in grades 5, 8, and 11 were administered the NECAP Writing test, which was scored by two independent scorers.
+To give a more complete picture of this student's performance on the extended response item, each scorer chose up to three comments from a predetermined list.
+The comments selected by the student's scorers appear in the table at the bottom of the report titled "Comments about this student's writing performance on the extended response."
+If a student in grades 5, 8, and 11 earns the score of 0 on the extended response item, the reason is provided on the student report.
 Below are the two reasons for why a student response will earn the score of 0.

-- 1) Off Topic Student received a score of 0 in writing because the written response to the prompt was irrelevant. - 2) Non-English Student received a score of 0 in writing because response was not produced in English.
+- 1) Off Topic Student received a score of 0 on the extended writing prompt because the written response was unrelated to the prompt. - 2) Non-English Student received a score of 0 on the extended writing prompt because the written response to the prompt was not produced in English.